GoCode0/Writeups/BlueHensCTF-Forensics-The-Quantum-Realm.md

 ESCAPE
 r[q
 ```
-the final q at the end stops the macro from recording, then all you need to do is to type this remaining command to repeat the sequence 55 times:
+the final q at the end stops the macro from recording, finally all you need to do is to type this remaining command to repeat the sequence 55 times:
 ```
 55@a
 ```